kellykohlleffel/Big-Data-Paris-HoL-2025/ICP_Insurance_Claims_Processing/icp-lab-guide.md

-# Fivetran Connector SDK Hands on Lab at Big Data London 2025: Insurance Claims Processing
+# Fivetran Connector SDK Hands on Lab at Big Data Paris 2025: Insurance Claims Processing

 ## Overview
 In this 20-minute hands on lab, you'll build a **custom Fivetran connector** using the **Fivetran Connector SDK** and the **Anthropic Workbench** to integrate insurance claims processing data from a custom REST API into Snowflake.
 You'll then create a **Streamlit in Snowflake** application powering insurance metrics and **Snowflake Cortex AI-driven** claims processing automation applications.